ignius299792458/K8s-Pod-AutoScaling-AutoHealing-Deployment/rolling_update_principle.md

 nginx-deployment-96b9d695-rqwhj   1/1     Running   0          95m
 nginx-deployment-96b9d695-vt8v7   1/1     Running   0          99m

-➜  echo "All the pods are running, So let so wrong changes, see rolling effect.."
+➜  echo "All the pods are running, So lets do wrong changes, see rolling effect.."
-All the pods are running, So let so wrong changes, see rolling effect..
+All the pods are running, So lets do wrong changes, see rolling effect..

 ➜  kubectl set image deployment/nginx-deployment -n nginx nginx=1.26.2
 deployment.apps/nginx-deployment image updated

-➜  echo "Here I apply wrong image tag which should be nginx=nginx:1.26.2, see K8s didn't apply this to all pods at once, to maintain zero down time"
+➜  echo "Here I apply wrong image tag which should be nginx=nginx:1.26.2, see K8s didn't apply this to all pods at once, to maintain zero down-time"
-Here I apply wrong image tag which should be nginx=nginx:1.26.2, see K8s didn't apply this to all pods at once, to maintain zero down time
+Here I apply wrong image tag which should be nginx=nginx:1.26.2, see K8s didn't apply this to all pods at once, to maintain zero down-time

 ➜  kubectl get pods -n nginx
 NAME                                READY   STATUS             RESTARTS   AGE